unlu/App-Launch-Essentials/how-to-register-for-an-apple-developer-account.md

 You must enroll as an organization if your company is a registered company such as Corporation (Corp., Inc.), Limited Liability Company (LLC, LC, Ltd. Co.), or a legal entity (GmbH, AG, KG, oHg, etc.).

-If you are a sole proprietorship you must [register as an Individual](https://developer.apple.com/programs/enroll/) .
 Apple does not accept DBAs, fictitious businesses, trade names, or branches for enrollment as a company/organization

 Benefits of an Organization account:
 * You can choose the name that will be displayed on the stores as the Developer of the app – this will match your company name e.g. Business Inc.